kiennt9696/task-management-api/README.md

 Depending on problems let's combine these to solve it.

 ### 3.3 Why using scope based RBAC, not querying RBAC Database for every request?
-How to deal with staling permission with my approach?
+How to deal with stale permission with my approach?
 _Why using scope based RBAC, not querying RBAC Database for every request?_

 The answer is querying RBAC DB for every single request is expensive.
 I suggest re-verifing it only with critical functions.

-_How to deal with staling permission with my approach?_
+_How to deal with stale permission with my approach?_

 With JWT access token, it's stateless and in use until expired.
 Hence, in my design login session token (login token) has long expiration time, but access token's is short, i.e 5 - 10 minutes.
 Along with that Client should remove or update user access token when